-I have to admit that when I dreamt up a poundcake grilled cheese with fig jam and rosemary butter, I thought that I was a pure genius.
+We have to admit that when we dreamt up a poundcake grilled cheese with fig jam and rosemary butter, we thought that it was pure genius.
 The buttery, sweet bread crisps up so beautifully and when paired with sweet and earthy fig jam, and creamy brie, well the combo gets even more delicious.
-I've served this sandwich for breakfast with a side of bacon, for dessert with powdered sugar on top, and pretty much any time that I've had poundcake around.
+We've served this sandwich for breakfast with a side of bacon, for dessert with powdered sugar on top, and pretty much any time that we've had poundcake around.

 To read more about this recipe, or to view step-by-step photographs, click here to visit Grilled Cheese Social.

 - 2 thin slices of poundcake

 - 1 small rosemary sprig – finely chopped

 - 1 pat of butter

 - Begin by laying half of the brie onto one slice of poundcake.

 - Then smear on some fig jam on top of the cheese slices.

 - Add the rest of the cheese and put the other slice of poundcake on top.
 Set sandwich aside.